ZG089/Re-Malwack/README.md

 > 3. Enjoy, Your device is fully protected now :)

 ## Command Usage (How to use Re-Malwack on Termux)
+> [!NOTE]
+> - It's not required to use it on terminal if you want to update hosts.

 Type``su -c rmlwk`` on Termux to show up the help message which will clarify how to use it: